Anastasia-Labs/aiken-design-patterns/README.md

   not allow unrelated mint/burn changes under the list NFT policy.
 - [`aiken_design_patterns/linked_list/advanced`](https://anastasia-labs.github.io/aiken-design-patterns/aiken_design_patterns/linked_list/advanced.html)
-  reuses the default `Element` type and extends the default API for reference scripts, callbacks that see spent and continued anchor data, and selected same-policy asset changes.
-Those extra same-policy changes must stay outside both the reserved root key and the node-key namespace.
+  reuses the default `Element` type and extends the default API for reference scripts and callbacks that see spent and continued anchor data.
+Its structural node operations may expose selected same-policy mint/burn changes and inputs;
+  init, deinit, and non-structural updates remain strict.
+Those extra same-policy names must stay outside both the reserved root key and the node-key namespace.
 - [`aiken_design_patterns/linked_list/nested`](https://anastasia-labs.github.io/aiken-design-patterns/aiken_design_patterns/linked_list/nested.html)
   uses its own `Element` type and supports two-level linked lists with `Root`, `InnerRoot`, and `Node` elements.
-Nested currently provides init, deinit, insertion helpers, the structural spend gate for add/remove branches, and non-structural update spends; custom read/remove logic must preserve the same structural invariants.
+Nested currently provides init, deinit, insertion helpers, the structural spend gate for add/remove branches, and non-structural update spends.
+Its insertion callbacks also receive permitted non-reserved same-policy mint/burn changes and namespace-classified inputs;
+  custom read/remove logic must preserve the same structural invariants.

 See the generated docs pages above for module-specific details.
 They are long and elaborate many of the soft requirements in order to better guide agents.